silverhammermba/superuser/_posts/2011-07-02-wallpapers.markdown

 degrees of compression.
 The original uncompressed image takes up 128&times;128&times;3=49KB.
 The leftmost compressed image is nearly indistinguishable from the original and yet uses about a fifth of the data:
 10KB.
-The next image is even smaller - only 4KB - but visual artifacts are more apparent (look near the edges of the petals or in the very center of the flower).
+The next image is even smaller&mdash;only 4KB&mdash;but visual artifacts are more apparent (look near the edges of the petals or in the very center of the flower).
 And the last image is again even smaller (2KB) but now the visual quality is almost completely ruined.